anjsimmo/haskell-book-sandbox/reversesum/README.md

 # Reversesum

-Given the total sum of x1 + x2 + ... + xn, find the combination of values x1, x2, ... xn that would result in the correct sum.
+Given the total sum of x1 + x2 + ... + xn, find the combination of values x1, x2, ..., xn that would result in the aforementioned sum.

 Example to calculate dice values that sum to 7: